Volunteer To Teach English At The Beach Of Las Peñitas, Outside Of León, Nicaragua

 Not included, and is the responsibility of the volunteer teacher:

-- Accommodations – Housing will be available at many locations throughout Leon, as well as onsite at International TEFL Academy Nicaragua.
+- Accommodations – Housing will be available at many locations throughout Las Penitas, as well as onsite at International TEFL Academy Nicaragua.
 Rooms and bathrooms may or may not be shared with other TEFL students or volunteers.
-There is also the potential to live with a host family or homestay.
-All housing fills fast, so please contact us for availability.
-Whenever possible, we try to group students together, or close to each other in Leon.
+All housing fill fast, so please contact us for availability.
 For more details on accommodations, check out ITA Nicaragua’s housing page.

 - Airfare to the Managua, Nicaragua airport and to wherever you are going after the program.